 Hard shell, long neck or an ambush predator?
 Your goal is to give your species useful traits so they will thrive.
 The point system is based on the total amount of food your species eats, a measure often used by biologists to quantify the success of a species.

 Just try not to get too attached to your species, as the threat of extinction is never far off.

 RRP: £39.99 | Play time: 45 mins | Age: 8+ | Players: 2-4

-OK, so 2020 might not be the best year to recommend Pandemic.
-But despite the subject matter, it’s great fun, and refreshing to play co-operatively with your friends rather than against each other.
+OK, so 2022 might not be the best year to recommend Pandemic.
+But despite the subject matter, this is still one of the best science board games.
+It’s great fun, and refreshing to play co-operatively with your friends rather than against each other.